End of year activities – Fun ideas for KS1 and KS2

 Round off the summer term and give your class a fond farewell with these free ideas and activities for KS1 & 2…

-Use Dr Seuss’ classic picturebook to cover literacy and PSHE in UKS2, with activities that would make the perfect project for Year 6 leavers, giving them a chance to:
+Use Dr Seuss’ classic picturebook and this free activity pack to cover literacy and PSHE in UKS2.
+The activities make the perfect project for Year 6 leavers, giving them a chance to:

 - Articulate their hopes and ambitions, and identify some of the attitudes, behaviours and skills they might need to achieve them

 - Enjoy a shared reading-for-pleasure experience and build on it

 - Interrogate text and pictures to extend their understanding and discover different meanings

 - Explore aspects of challenge, opportunity and change through drama, creative writing and art

 - Develop their understanding of story structure

 - Gain insight into their own emotions and those of others

 - Explore quotations and choose one they find meaningful

 Introduce secondary subjects